oszuidwest/zwfm-babbel/README.md

 ## Overview

 Babbel is a headless API-only system designed for integration with newsroom workflows and radio automation systems.
-It provides a comprehensive REST API for managing stations, voices, stories, and automated bulletin generation with station-specific audio branding.
+It provides a comprehensive REST API for managing news bulletin generation for radio stations.
+It supports station-specific audio branding.

 **Key Design Principles:**
 - API-first architecture - no built-in UI